fxhash/fxhash-boilerplate/README.md

   }, waiting);
 };

-// make params that may not complete too fast
+// becausse make params that may not complete too fast
+// we pass a callback to run `_getInfoHandler` when it is done
+// when we set `_getUserInfoHandler` the params are not returned
-// callback to run postmessage when they are... makeParams(() => {
+// immediately and only when we call it ourselves makeParams(() => {
   // post params to lens
   window.$fx._getInfoHandler(parent);
-  // continue with context mode
+  // continue with context mode defined contextFn();
-  contextFn();
 });

 ```

 ## Start your project with fx(lens)